Glee season 4: Development

-On July 14, 2012, Glee attended the San Diego Comic-Con in California.
+On July 14, 2012, Glee attended San Diego Comic-Con in California.
 Co-creator Brad Falchuk revealed that Damian McGinty (Rory) would not be returning in the fall but stated he could return in the spring.
 Falchuk announced that Vanessa Lengies (Sugar) and Samuel Larsen (Joe) would be returning.
 Falchuk also had aspirations to bring back Alex Newell (Wade) at some point during Season 4.
 Other season details include the following: Sue had her baby when Season 4 commenced; episodes alternated between Ohio and New York, much like McKinley High and Dalton Academy in Season 2; and Kurt (Chris Colfer) remained in Ohio before moving to New York.
 Brad Falchuk also revealed that Will (Matthew Morrison) and Emma (Jayma Mays) would still be engaged when the season began, and he went on to state there would be many new faces during the season, also commenting that Rachel would have a roommate and new friends in New York.
 Season 4 featured a teaming up of Coach Roz (NeNe Leakes) and Sue (Jane Lynch) to take down Principal Figgins (Iqbal Theba).

 On July 31, 2012, executive producer Murphy revealed on his Twitter account that the first group number of the season would be a cover of Adele's "Chasing Pavements".
 Murphy also tweeted that there would be an episode titled "The Break-Up" and a two-part Thanksgiving episode in which the Sectionals competition will take place.
 Murphy also stated that the show would be doing another Christmas episode this season.